mcfarlander/sblogic/README.md

 The context root of this application is sblogic.
 To access, use http://localhost:7001/sblogic/...

+Thymeleaf templates are within the project.
+If there is a reference to one, the correct context root will need to be applied to the link.

 ### Weblogic Logging
-The access logs and other domain related logs will be found in the
+The access logs and other domain related logs will be found in
-<install path>/<domain>/servers/AdminServer.logs directory.
+	<install path>/<domain>/servers/AdminServer.logs

 ### Application Logging
 The application specific logs will be found starting at the root folder,
-<install path>/<domain>/<log file path>.
+	<install path>/<domain>/<log file path>